jezzab/GoodWeLogger/README.md

 ## Connecting hardware
 The RS485 connector on the inverter is located at the bottom of the inverter, visible when you remove the original GoodWe wifi-module.
 It could also be hidden behind a small metal plate (for inverters without WiFi).
 It is a 6 pin green terminal (male), the female counterpart is probably part number CTB92HE/6 (3.81mm pitch) but this hasn't been confirmed yet.
 You can order the female counterpart on eBay/AliExpress/Farnell or similar sites.
 Using female-female jumper wires that you insert directly into the connector and ESP8266 also works.

+The LiPo battery will keep the power to the ESP32 board overnight as the inverter loses power.
+If you dont use the LiPo you will have issues with MQTT and it holding the last value and not resetting.

 ***Above information applies to the GWxxxxD-NS range of inverters.
 Other models might use a different method of connecting.
 Consult your inverter manual.***